countzero/windows_llama.cpp/README.md

 * [Miniconda](https://conda.io/projects/conda/en/stable/user-guide/install)
 * [Visual Studio 2022 - Community](https://visualstudio.microsoft.com/downloads/)

+> [!TIP]
-**Hint:** When installing Visual Studio 2022 it is sufficent to just install the `Build Tools for Visual Studio 2022` package.
+> When installing Visual Studio 2022 it is sufficent to just install the `Build Tools for Visual Studio 2022` package.
 Also make sure that `Desktop development with C++` is enabled in the installer.

 ### 2. Enable Hardware Accelerated GPU Scheduling (optional)